 All examples that make reflect about the relevant role of institutions on building a new sustainable world, however we are facing the truth that national and global institutions are not being enough resilient or simply inactive in areas of conflict that demand urgent action, therefore, losing effectiveness and capacity to be responsive.

-In a sense we all agree on the need for being innovative, although not on the tools and the need for a revolutionary reshape that demands seeing societies with new lenses in which organizations become more representatives and citizens truly drivers for change.
+In a sense we all agree on the need for being innovative, although not on the tools and for a revolutionary reshape that demands seeing societies with new lenses in which organizations become more representatives and citizens truly drivers for change.

 New crises demand new societies and by innovating organizations and building a new Education system for adults -and new generations- we assure that citizens are enough empowered to tailored their institutions to their needs.
 The tools at the service for this goal are: Information and Social Media